Mandatory Deposit of Serials Published Only Online

 - How can I ensure my PDF files will render correctly?

 When sending PDF files, send the highest quality available with features such as searchable text, embedded fonts, lossless compression, and high resolution images.
 This includes document formats such as PDF/X.

 - Can I use file transfer protocol (ftp) to deposit my online serial?
 Is it available now?

-SFTP or SCP push technology is an acceptable means of submitting files to the Copyright Office in response to a mandatory demand notice.
+SFTP push technology is an acceptable means of submitting files to the Copyright Office in response to a mandatory demand notice.
 For instructions on using this process to deposit your online serial, please contact the individual named on the Notice for Mandatory Deposit you received from the Copyright Office.

 - Can I just give the Copyright Office a user name and password to retrieve the online serial directly from my website or server?

 No. The Copyright Office expects deposits be delivered by the depositor using such methods as a secure file transfer protocol or the Library’s web interface.
 Contact your Acquisitions Specialist for further information and credentials.

 - I use a third-party provider to host my online serial.
 Can they deposit it with the Copyright Office for me?

 Yes.
 The Copyright Office will send the demand to the rights holder.
 It is the responsibility of the rights holder to contract with their provider to fulfill their mandatory deposit obligation for titles demanded, including subsequent issues.
 Upon request the Copyright Office will send the mandatory deposit notice directly to the 3rd party provider.
 It is expected that the third-party provider will comply with the technical standards outlined by the Copyright Office.

 - Do I have to deposit if my serial is Open Access or Hybrid Open Access?